 This is covered by the Privilege and User modes of the TOE.
-The more information on chapter 1.2 Figure 1-2.
-Privilege and User Modes basic description
+More information on chapter 1.2 Figure 1-2 Privilege and User Modes.

-SFR6: FMT_MSA.3: Static attribute initialization.
+SFR6: FMT MSA.3: Static attribute initialization.

-293 All Special Function Registers including MPU have DEFAULT values after Power on Reset.
+307 All Special Function Registers including MPU have DEFAULT values after Power on Reset.